Person Centred Counselling for Adults

-Tim Langhorn offers counselling therapy from his consultation room in Bath, for emotional well-being and dealing with unwanted or unnecessary thoughts and feelings.
-Tim is trained in Rogerian Person Centred Counselling and has been working therapeutically in a professional capacity with adults and children since 1982.
+Tim Langhorn offers adult counselling therapy from his consultation room in Bath, for emotional well-being and dealing with unwanted or unnecessary thoughts and feelings.
+Tim is trained in Rogerian Person Centred Counselling and has been working therapeutically in a professional capacity with adults since 1982.
+Tim has worked counselling adults from a variety of backgrounds and with people experiencing all manner of issues or difficulty.

 Tim offers a counselling service in Bath which aims to support your understanding of a current situation and enable you to accept that you have choices in the way you feel.
 The psychodynamic counselling therapy techniques and skills used enable you to explore those issues you feel are causing you concern or distress.